WWRL: From R&B oldies to urban talk (1997–2006)

 In April 1997, WWRL reduced gospel programming to Sundays, a move that drew criticism from former program director Reverend Paul Stephens.
-On April 16, WWRL switched to an R&B oldies format nicknamed "100% Pure Soul."
+On April 16, WWRL switched to an R&B oldies format nicknamed "100% Pure Soul".
 It played music from the 1960s and 1970s, in a nod to what its vice president of programming called the station's "golden age."

-To distinguish itself from FM urban contemporary stations 105.1 WBIX and 98.7 WRKS, starting in the summer of 1999, WWRL devoted Saturdays to playing Caribbean music, and added R&B from the 1950s and earlier to its playlist.
+To distinguish itself from FM urban contemporary stations WBIX and WRKS, starting in the summer of 1999, WWRL devoted Saturdays to playing Caribbean music, and added R&B from the 1950s and earlier to its playlist.
 Additionally, WWRL added brokered talk shows to the weekday lineup that year.

 In 2001, WWRL was sold to Access.1 Communications Corporation, an African-American owned and operated radio broadcasting company.
 By then, WWRL began playing more Caribbean music during the week beyond Saturdays.

-In 2002, WWRL added a popular morning 6-10 a.m. "drive time" show co-hosted by Peter Noel, a Black advocacy journalist tied to Al Sharpton, and white Orthodox Rabbi Shmuley Boteach, "The Peter and Shmuley Show".
-"This is an interracial buddy pair, the radio equivalent of Lethal Weapon," said Jonathan Rieder, a sociologist at Barnard College.
+In 2002, WWRL added a popular morning 6-10 a.m. "drive time" show co-hosted by Peter Noel, a Black advocacy journalist tied to Al Sharpton, and white Orthodox Rabbi Shmuley Boteach, The Peter and Shmuley Show.
+Barnard College sociology professor Jonathan Rieder called the show "an interracial buddy pair, the radio equivalent of Lethal Weapon".
 The station reported that after the introduction of the show, it saw a 90% increase in white and Hispanic listeners.
 Rabbi Boteach resigned in June 2003 shortly after his co-host Noel did the same; Boteach alleged that station management changed his morning show's format from "harmonious to adversarial."

 The station also broadcast New York Liberty basketball games.
 By the beginning of 2003, WWRL had talk shows for most of the week, with music only broadcast on weekends, specifically Caribbean on Saturdays and gospel on Sundays.

 WWRL subsequently added local shows hosted by Karen Hunter, Steve Malzberg, and Armstrong Williams among others, in addition to nationally syndicated shows from Larry Elder and Alan Colmes.

 Progressive talk station (2006–2014)

-In August 2006, WWRL became the flagship station for Air America, a politically liberal talk radio network that had previously broadcast on 1190 WLIB.
+In August 2006, WWRL became the flagship station for Air America, a progressive talk radio network that had previously broadcast on 1190 WLIB.
 Beginning on October 29, 2007, Mark Riley and New York television personality Richard Bey co-hosted the WWRL morning show.
 Bey resigned in March 2008.
 New York Daily News columnist Errol Louis became the morning host beginning in mid-July 2008.

 In January 2010, after Air America shut down, WWRL brought back Mark Riley as morning host and added syndicated liberal hosts such as Ed Schultz, Thom Hartmann, Stephanie Miller, Randi Rhodes, and Al Sharpton.

-On December 13, 2013 WWRL announced it would change format to Regional Mexican music in Spanish, citing low advertising revenue as a reason.
+On December 13, 2013, WWRL announced it would change format to regional Mexican music in Spanish, citing low advertising revenue as a reason.
 New York's growing Mexican-American community had no other stations playing music of their homeland.